wp-plugins/nk-google-analytics/readme.txt

 * Supports Custom Google Analytics tracking code
 * No tracking for admin users logged-in
 * Track login and register page if you want to
+* Don't track logged users by role

 NK Google Analytics enables Google Analytics on all pages.

+= Feedback / Review=

+Please take the time to rate this plugin, let me and others to know about your experiences by leaving a review, with your help I can improve the plugin for you and other users.

+If you like the plugin please [Donate here](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CUC2VE9F3LADU).

 [**Feel free to test these tools to grow your website traffic**](http://www.marodok.com/link-manager.php?to=sumome)